 In most cases, the effective date is the same date the VA disability claim is filed.
 However, there are some exceptions where special rules may apply.
 In our experience, disability cases involving Agent Orange exposure and PTSD have a much higher chance of getting effective dates that are truly representative of when the condition occurred — sometimes decades earlier.

-If you are a veteran and have a service‐connected injury or medical condition that is still impacting or limiting you, you may be entitled to veterans’ disability benefits lawyers at Rutter Mills want to help you get the payment you need to support yourself.
+If you are a veteran and have a service-connected injury or medical condition that is still impacting or limiting you, you may be entitled to compensation.
+The Virginia veterans’ disability benefits lawyers at Rutter Mills want to help you get the payment you need to support yourself.

 Contact us today for a FREE consultation with one of our attorneys.
-We are not paid a fee unless the claim or appeal is granted and results in retroactive monetary compensation to you.
+We are not paid a fee unless the claim or appeal is granted and you get past-due benefits.